Rohnert Park mom behind TikTok sensation offers recipes for seasonal salads

 The celebrity-inspired salads are the ones that get the most views, though.
 A recent fruit salad that featured a rainbow of berries and tropical fruit over some keto-friendly Zuma Valley coconut cream, a product popular with the Hollywood set including singer Lizzo and model Bella Hadid, racked up more than million views in a matter of hours.

-One night when Schrijver was scrolling on her phone, she saw Hadid had shared her favorite salad recipe, so she immediately pounced and was one of the very first to make the salad, which has since been posted on countless blogs, videos, and Instgram accounts.
+One night when Schrijver was scrolling on her phone, she saw Hadid had shared her favorite salad recipe, so she immediately pounced and was one of the very first to make the salad, which has since been posted on countless blogs, videos and Instagram accounts.

 “You have to jump on these things right away,” she said.
 “So I’m here at Oliver’s at 9:45 at night with a girl in front of me with two cartons of ice cream and the guy in front of me with three cases of beer and they’re looking at me with my armful of salad products.
 That one went viral, too.
 So Bella follows me now.”